data_poisoning

 Data Poisoning Safety

-The average per-sample data poisoning safety score across the full dataset (range: 0.0 to 1.0).
+The proportion of samples judged to be clean across the full dataset (range: 0.0 to 1.0).

 Data Poisoning Safety